GBlanch/GCP-Uber-Data-Engineering-project/README.md

 <img src="https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/01d87bac-a777-4c73-a235-04c87f48bbc7"  width="40%" height="40%">

 Then we go to the object and we add an entry within the `Edit Access` option so that we generate a pubic URL for this object.
-The next step is to set up the Computer Engine.
-To do that, we have to create an instance from within it.
+The next step is to set up the `Computer Engine`.
+To do that, we have to `create an instance` from within our `Cloud console`.
 We need to select the nearest region again, the series and type of our VM as well:

 ![image](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/fd808491-d4dd-41c5-808d-574824eb8fc3)